 \subsection{Data Quality Report}

 As mentioned, the primary tool used in event validation is the DQR~\cite{O4DQR}.
 In O3, similar DQR toolkits were separately used by the \ac{LSC}~\cite{LIGO:2021ppb} and Virgo Collaboration~\cite{Virgo:2022kwz} to evaluate candidates from the GWTC catalog.
 For O4, we used the experience gained from O3 to improve the DQR, with a focus on improving the speed and robustness of analyses, increasing the fraction of analyses that were automated, and generalizing the software to support analysis of data from all ground-based gravitational-wave detectors.
-One key upgrade was the use of a p-value to automatically identify data-quality issues that could impact the detection or analysis of gravitational-wave candidates.
+One key upgrade was the use of a p-value, which is the probability of failing to reject the null hypothesis, to automatically identify data-quality issues that could impact the detection or analysis of gravitational-wave candidates.
 Additional details about the DQR architecture used in O4a can be found in~\cite{O4DQR}.

 A wide variety of different analyses were used as part of the DQR framework during O4a.
 Tests that were used to analyze \ac{LHO} and \ac{LLO} data include: estimates of noise contributions from the observatory environment~\cite{Helmling-Cornell:2023wqe}, statistical correlations between strain data and auxiliary-channel information~\cite{Smith:2011an}, predictions of the presence of glitches using only auxiliary information~\cite{Essick:2020qpo}, analytic identification of excess power in spectrograms of the strain data~\cite{Vazsonyi:2022jul,Chatterji:2004qg}, machine-learning image classification of spectrograms of the candidate~\cite{Alvarez-Lopez:2023dmv}, quantitative estimates of the data stationarity~\cite{Mozzon:2020gwa}, estimates of the Rayleigh statistic of the data, measurements of the local glitch rate~\cite{doleva2022analysis}, and monitors of the detector range at the time of the candidate.
 These tasks were completed on two different timescales.
 Most tasks were completed within 5 minutes of a DQR being launched, allowing these tasks to be used as part of the initial rapid response to identified gravitational-wave signals.
 Additional tasks were available within a few hours to help with additional offline event validation of each candidate.